History of Luxembourg: Habsburg (1477–1795) and French (1795–1815) rule

 In the 17th and 18th centuries, the electors of Brandenburg, later kings of Prussia (Borussia), advanced their claim to the Luxembourg patrimony as heirs-general to William of Thuringia and his wife Anna of Bohemia, the disputed dukes of Luxembourg in the 1460s.
 Anna was the eldest daughter of the last Luxembourg heiress.
 From 1609 onward, they had a territorial base in the vicinity, the Duchy of Cleves, the starting-point of the future Prussian Rhineland.
 This Brandenburger claim ultimately produced some results when some districts of Luxembourg were united with Prussia in 1813.

 The first Hohenzollern claimant to descend from both Anna and her younger sister Elisabeth, was John George, Elector of Brandenburg (1525–98), his maternal grandmother having been Barbara Jagiellon.
 In the late 18th century, the younger line of Orange-Nassau (the princes who held sway in the neighbouring Dutch oligarchy) also became related to the Brandenburgers.

 In 1598, the then possessor, Philip II of Spain, bequeathed Luxembourg and the other Low Countries to his daughter, the Infanta Isabella Clara Eugenia and her husband Albert VII, Archduke of Austria.
 Albert was an heir and descendant of Elisabeth of Austria (d.
 1505), queen of Poland, the youngest granddaughter of Sigismund of Luxembourg, the Holy Roman Emperor.
 Thus, Luxembourg returned to the heirs of the old Luxembourg dynasty of the line of Elisabeth.
 The Low Countries were a separate political entity during the couple's reign.
 After Albert's childless death in 1621, Luxembourg passed to his great-nephew and heir Philip IV of Spain.

+Governance

+In the early 17th century, the Duchy was a Spanish possession administered from Brussels by an appointee of the Spanish King, at the same time as the other territories that formed the Spanish Netherlands.
+They held the title of Governor-General or Lieutenant Governor and were frequently a relative of the King.

+The Governor-General was represented in Luxembourg by the Governor.
+They were surrounded by counsellors, who formed the Provincial Council, effectively the Duchy's government.
+However, as there was no separation of powers, the Provincial Council was also the main court of justice.

+The Duchy was composed of administrative units that were very different in nature: